+you are permitted to use the Airport on a non-exclusive basis and may only use our facilities and services for the use described in clause 7.2;

+a successful working environment requires your and our cooperation, and your operations must not unduly impede the overall operation of the Airport;

+you must not use auxiliary power units at the Airport except as permitted under our Operating Manuals, and you are required to use:

+the ground power facilities and services for all movements at the Airport, where those facilities and services are available for use;

+preconditioned air facilities and services for all movements at the Airport, where:

+those facilities and services are available for use; and

+one of the following do not apply:

+the internal temperature of the aircraft is too high to be cooled by the preconditioned air facilities and services; or

+it is unnecessary to cool the aircraft because of low outside temperatures;

+you must use reasonable endeavours to procure and use a blend of sustainable aviation fuel when it becomes available through the Airport infrastructure; and

-7.2we may allocate or change the terminal from which you are permitted to operate for safety, operational, maintenance, development or efficiency requirements or to comply with Government orders or directions, and we will use reasonable endeavours to consult with you and provide reasonable written notice where practicable prior to doing so.
+we may allocate or change the terminal from which you are permitted to operate for safety, operational, maintenance, development or efficiency requirements or to comply with Government orders or directions and we will use reasonable endeavours to consult with you and provide reasonable written notice where practicable prior to doing so.

 You accept that the Airport is an open access multi-user airport which provides its facilities and services on a non-discriminatory basis to users.
 To ensure the efficient operation of the Airport in a safe, reliable and cost-effective manner for the benefit of all users, all users must comply with these conditions.
-If a user is a party to a separate written agreement with the Airport in relation to use of the facilities and services, in accordance with clause 1.11.1 these conditions apply to the extent that they are not inconsistent with that separate written agreement.
-Failure by any user to comply with these conditions will likely adversely impact the efficient operation of the Airport (including capacity, gate availability, on time departures and landings, refuelling and loading aircraft), safe and reliable aircraft operations and the costs of providing facilities and services at the Airport.
+If a user is a party to a separate written agreement with the Airport in relation to use of the facilities and services, in accordance with clause 1.1 these conditions apply to the extent that they are not inconsistent with that separate written agreement.
+Failure by any user to comply with these conditions will likely adversely impact the efficient operation of the Airport (including capacity, gate availability, on time departures and landings, refuelling and loading aircraft), safe and reliable aircraft operations and the costs of providing facilities and services at the Airport

 You accept that you must: